Senior Data Engineer - (Genetics) Maternity Cover - 12 months FTC

 We advise not delaying your application, as this advert may close early if a high number of applications are received.

-At Our Future Health, we recognise the importance of having a diverse workforce and ensuring that all candidates, regardless of background, have equitable access to our application process.
-We proactively encourage applicants who identify as having a disability, neurodiversity, or long-term health conditions to let us know if they require any reasonable adjustments as part of their application process.
+At Our Future Health, we recognise the importance of having a diverse workforce and ensuring that all candidates, regardless of their background, have equitable access to our application process.
+We proactively encourage applicants who identify as having a disability, neurodiversity, or long‑term health conditions to let us know if they require any reasonable adjustments as part of their application process.

 If you do require any reasonable adjustments, please email us at